kshirodkumar99/hello-world/README.md

 # hello-world
 just a trial in Git hub

-here is kshirod.i am just done a trail in git hub.and very enthusiastic to write code here.
+here is kshirod.i am just done a trial in git hub.and very enthusiastic to write code here.